stonkmem/dunjudge.me_solutions/README.md

 # dunjudge.me_solutions

-This repo is dedicated to making solutions to the problems on dunjudge.me
+This repo WAS dedicated to making solutions to the problems on dunjudge.me